Austrian Air Force: Air bases

-The Frundsberg Kaserne in the southern suburbs of Schwaz east of Innsbruck houses a detachment of Flight Regiment 2's AS-316B Alouette IIIs used for SAR and firefighting duties.
-The helicopters are operating from Schwaz since 1969.
-The base is earmarked for closure, with the helicopters being redeployed to the nearby Andreas Hofer Kaserne.
+The Frundsberg Kaserne in the southern suburbs of Schwaz east of Innsbruck housed a detachment of Flight Regiment 2's AS-316B Alouette IIIs used for SAR and firefighting duties.
+The helicopters were operating from Schwaz since 1969.
+The base is earmarked for closure, with the helicopters redeployed to the nearby Andreas Hofer Kaserne.

 Air defense facilities

 Radar installations sites for mobile air defense systems are also maintained by the Austrian Air Force.